MJavaadAkhtar/sentiment-analysis-LSTM/README.md

 The REST API sends 3 responses to a request made:

 - 0 : If the sentiment of a sentence is _negative_
-- 1 : if sentiment of a sentence is _positive_
+- 1 : If sentiment of a sentence is _positive_

 You can access the API as follows: